djalbat/occam-entities/README.md

 See the source for further information on the utilities.

-In short, this package has little of use and little more of interest.
+In short, this package has little of use and only a little more of interest.

 ## Building